blind-git/BAR-Tweaks/README.md

 > If you've adjusted or made your own code use a base64 encoder to be able to apply the mod in game.
 >
 > - 🔑 [**Base64 Encoder Tool**](https://www.base64encode.org/)
+>
+> Make sure that the “Perform URL-Save Endcoding” checkbox is activated.

 </details>